-Now what the Apostle does here is that he presents Christian Living as a two-pronged approach which we can maybe simplify or summarize.
+What the apostle does here is that he presents Christian living as a two-pronged approach which we can maybe simplify or summarize.
 The first is doing good works, which is the first part there—visiting orphans and widows in their trouble.
 And the second prong is to become holy, or as Mr. Armstrong often put it, to build righteous character in ourselves, working with God.

 We could also divide it, maybe a little be differently, into the practical and the spiritual.

 Obviously when you are doing good works, that is a practical application of what you have learned and put on as spiritual character.

 Another way that we can divide it out is to say that he divides it into the outward and the inward.
 There is something that goes on inside, and then there is something that comes out of you as a result.

 However we want to name this two-pronged approach, we must realize that neither one of these groups, or prongs, is sufficient alone.
 That is why James presents them together.
 This is pure and undefiled religion to have an outward aspect and an inward aspect or, to have a practical aspect, and a spiritual aspect.

 Please turn over a few pages to I John 3 and we will see that John agrees with this, and backs it up.
 Pure religion requires both of these prongs.

 I John 3:16-19 By this we know love, because He laid down His life for us.
 And we also ought to lay down our lives for the brethren.
 But whoever has this world's goods, and sees his brother in need, and shuts up his heart from him, how does the love of God abide in him?
 My little children, let us not love in word or in tongue, but in deed and in truth.
 And by this we know that we are of the truth, and shall assure our hearts before Him.